jdinitto/multilineTruncation/README.md

 </script>
 ```

-Check the stylesheet for further comments on the CSS.
+Check the [stylesheet here](https://github.com/jdinitto/multilineTruncation/blob/master/css/styles.css) for further comments on the CSS.
+To truncate more than two lines, you'd have to adjust some things there.

 [Check it out here.](https://jdinitto.github.io/multilineTruncation)